reactive-python/reactpy-django/docs/django/hooks.md

 ## Use Location

-This is a shortcut that returns the Websocket's `path`.

-!!! note
+!!! note "Note: Use Location Behavior"

         This hook will [eventually be updated](https://github.com/idom-team/idom/issues/569) to return the client's current webpage URL.
 This will come in conjunction with Single Page Application (SPA) support.

+This is a shortcut that returns the Websocket's `path`.

 ```python
 from idom import component, html